-The Creative Arts degree scheme at Aberystwyth University offers a unique learning experience that allows you to cross traditional disciplinary boundaries and draw on the breadth of your creative potential.
-It enables you to follow a self-directed pathway through and across the following strands of creative activity: Fine Art; Creative Writing; Performance; Scenography; and Film.
+Our Creative Arts degree offers a unique learning experience that allows you to cross traditional disciplinary boundaries and draw on the breadth of your creative potential.
+It enables you to follow a self-directed pathway through and across the following strands of creative activity: fine art, creative writing, performance, scenography and film.

-Through the scheme's core Interdisciplinary Practice modules, students will develop a portfolio of self-directed creative projects.
-They will have the opportunity to present their work in an annual public event at the RIBA award-winning Aberystwyth Arts Centre, staging site-specific intervention projects in and around the Centre.
+Through the degree's core interdisciplinary practice modules, you will develop a portfolio of self-directed creative projects, and present your work in an annual public event at the RIBA award-winning Aberystwyth Arts Centre, staging site-specific intervention projects in and around the centre.

-The Creative Arts degree scheme has a strong vocational dimension which provides for practical learning and a direct engagement with Aberystwyth's creative community.
-As well as learning from practicing artists, authors, arts administrators and performers, students will be taught between three departments (the School of Art, the Department of English and Creative Writing, and the Department of Theatre, Film and Television Studies), each offering a wide choice of optional creative modules.
+The Creative Arts degree has a strong vocational dimension which provides for practical learning and a direct engagement with Abervstwyth's creative community.
+As well as learning from practising artists, authors, arts administrators and performers, you will be taught between three departments (the School of Art, the Department of English & Creative Writing, and the Department of Theatre, Film & Television Studies), each offering a wide range of optional creative modules.